A-League star Penha juggles six offers from rival clubs

-Newcastle Jets' have confirmed that they will not retain Brazilian playmaker Daniel Penha with six clubs - three from the A-League and three from overseas - are jousting for his signature.
+Newcastle Jets' have confirmed that they will not retain Brazilian playmaker Daniel Penha with three clubs from overseas jousting for his signature.

 The schemer's exit will be a hammer blow to the Jets, with his cunning and craft illuminating what was otherwise a stop-start A-League campaign for the side which finished ninth on the ladder.